torloejborg/easykube/README.md

 Compile with ```go build```, go will pull in dependencies from github, and a binary ```easykube``` should appear in the project directory.

-## Prerequisite dependent binaries
+## Prerequisites

-Next, you must have the follow set of programs installed, and available on your path.
+Next, you must have the following set of programs installed, and available on your path.

 * docker (windows and mac, could use docker desktop.
 Docker on WSL2 works ok)
 * kustomize